 We agree that many of farming’s best practices date back quite a ways and don’t need improvement.
 But much of the current disconnect about food is due to the geographical separation between where we grow it and where we live and work.
 In an increasingly urbanized world, segregating food production outside of cities and towns no longer makes sense, so the scale of commercial farming has to adapt to become compatible with the built environment.
 Here’s how SPIN is doing that.

-I want to take SPIN's low risk approach to starting out by doing backyard farming.
-My area has a yardsharing site, but what do I have to work out with the yard owner?
+I want to take SPIN’s low risk approach to starting out by using SPIN’s multi-locational model.
+What do I have to work out with yard owners to use their yards?

 How do I handle neighbor relations?

 While some are eager to turn farming into a political act, for SPIN farmers it is a profession, not a cause.
 It is much easier to farm without distractions or discomfort, so the main objective is to have your farming activities be a non-issue.
-Working farms in the city are still somewhat exotic, so curiosity or skepticism is a natural reaction to expect, and you should not take it personally.
+Working farms in the city may still be rare, so curiosity or skepticism is a natural reaction to expect, and you should not take it personally.
 There is no reason your farming activities should negatively impact neighbors, and you can demonstrate that to them.

 Why does SPIN-Farming make business sense?

-SPIN’s sub-acre scale provides a way to locate vegetable farming operations close to markets, and it also reduces a farmer’s expenses.
+SPIN’s backyard scale provides a way to locate vegetable farming operations close to markets, and it also reduces a farmer’s expenses.
 By locating close to markets, farmers can direct market, which eliminates the middleman and allows a farmer to keep 100% of his/her sales.
-Examples of lower expenses in the SPIN-Farming system include: using a personal vehicle as a farm vehicle – a mini or cargo van or mini-truck is adequate in size for sub-acre scale farming; creating an inexpensive irrigation system from standard grade garden hoses; using minimal mechanization – no expensive equipment is necessary; using organic-based, local sources of supply for fertilizer which eliminates the use of expensive chemicals; using an inexpensive post-harvesting setup; and minimizing or even eliminating the need for outside labor, which is the single biggest expense of any farm operation.
+Examples of lower expenses in the SPIN-Farming system include: using a personal vehicle as a farm vehicle – a mini or cargo van or mini-truck is adequate in size for backyard scale farming; creating an inexpensive irrigation system from standard grade garden hoses; using minimal mechanization – no expensive equipment is necessary; using organic-based, local sources of supply for fertilizer which eliminates the use of expensive chemicals; using an inexpensive post-harvesting setup; and minimizing or even eliminating the need for outside labor.
 The aim with SPIN-Farming is to keep expenses at 10% to 20% of total sales.
 So if you target $50,000 in sales then you should target $5,000 to $10,000 in expenses.
 The high end would account for some hired labor.
-Labor is the single biggest expense in any farm operation, so SPIN farmers aim to minimize or even eliminate the need for outside labor.
-It very much carries on the tradition of conventional farming of tapping into the low-cost, no-cost network of family and friends and barters labor for produce when possible.
+Labor is the single biggest expense in any farm operation, so SPIN farmers carry on the tradition of conventional farming of tapping into the low-cost, no-cost network of family and friends and barters labor for produce when possible.

 What makes SPIN different from other farming approaches?